JojoYeap/ESP32-NavigatorBot/README.md

 4. Watch as the robot navigates autonomously towards the target location!

 ## Repository Structure
-Final_Code_v2.ino: The main Arduino sketch for the robot car.
+ArduinoCode.ino: The main Arduino sketch for the robot car.

 ## Future Enhancements
 - Add obstacle detection and avoidance.